-There used to be a popular acoustic club there on Wednesday nights, hosted by Roddie and Julia of headliners Miro.
+There used to be a popular acoustic club at The Troubadour on Wednesday nights, hosted by Roddie and Julia of regular headliners Miro.
 One very hot night, around 27 acts turned up and the performance area was packed.
 I added my name to the list of wannabe stage fillers and waited to see if I would be called.
-After a couple of hours I thought my chance had passed.
-However, one singer/guitarist who told me he remembered and liked ‘Nicoll Road’ was standing next to me behind the tiny stage and kept calling for me.
+After a couple of hours had passed, I thought my chance had come and gone.
+However, one singer/guitarist – who told me he remembered and liked my song ‘Nicoll Road’ – was standing next to me behind the tiny stage and kept calling for me.
 Another thank you to him.
 There had been a succession of rather downcast, slow numbers from well-meaning artists, but the night was ageing and surely it was time to be uplifting in tempo.
-So I gave it my all and my three minutes of acoustic thrashing and singalong chorus went down extremely well.
-The audience even took to singing the title in-between acts that followed.
+So I gave it my all and my three minutes of tempered acoustic thrashing and singalong chorus of Girl on the Train went down extremely well.
+The audience even took to singing the title and main hook in-between acts that followed.
 One of those moments to remember.

 Waterloo Sunrise (theme)

 As Greg and I signed off the tracks making up the album, I had this idea of a closing piece that contained a selection of instrumental parts from the recordings to date.
 So, on 1st July 2021, we spent a very enjoyable day listening and collating elements of the excellent contributions made by many of the musicians involved.
 (There is a post published that day in the News section, so I can be sure of the date).